khar34/ChristBASHTree/README.md

 # ChristBASHTree

-You know, a Christmas tree on Bash :)
+the same Christmas tree on Bash to match your big 2025 vibe :wilted_rose:

 ![Screenshot](./screenshot.png?raw=true)